QuickStart Chord Progressions, Blues Play-along Tracks

 QuickStart Chord Progressions Play-along Tracks, Introduction and Tuning Notes • Updated: 06 May 2012

 The QUICKSTART Rhythm Section CD contains 24 unique styles designed for contemporary lead guitar.
 Each track is devoted to a scale covered in the QUICKSTART Scale Fingerings for Lead Guitar.
 There are four background tracks for each scale featuring the chords of the scale.
 These tracks give you the opportunity to explore the sound of each scale in a lead guitar setting.

-No related lesson series for QuickStart Chord Progressions, Blues Play-along Tracks at this time.
+Related Books for QuickStart Chord Progressions, Blues Play-along Tracks.

 The QuickStart Blues Play-along Tracks from the QuickStart Chord Progressions for Lead Guitar.
 These tracks are suitable for any instruments.
 The Blues scale is also known by as: Minor Pentatonic and can be though of as a sub set of the Natural Minor / Aeolian scale.

 A jazz classic by the last jazz guitarist Wes Montgomery.
 Wes is widely considered one of the major jazz guitarists, emerging after such seminal figures as Django Reinhardt and Charlie Christian and influencing countless others, including George Benson, Kenny Burrell, Grant Green, Jimi Hendrix, Steve Howe, Russell Malone, Pat Martino, Pat Metheny, Randy Napoleon, and Emily Remler.